History of the Campuses and Buildings of the University of Rochester

 2021 "What happened to the original Hopeman Chime Bells?"
 Rochester Review 84(3):20 (Spring-Summer 2021)

-2022 A Sound BIgger Than You, Student-made documentary video about the Hopeman Memorial Carillon
+2022 A Sound Bigger Than You, Student-made documentary video about the Hopeman Memorial Carillon

 Links to Carillon Inventories